-- .1 The supply of materials and the fabrication of precast prestressed concrete girders and miscellaneous precast components as shown and described on the Drawings and in this Specification; - .2 The supply and installation of all embedded materials; - .3 The handling and storage of completed girders in the Fabricator's plant; - .4 The quality control (QC) testing of all materials; and - .5 The supply of all cables, anchorages, and other incidental materials for lateral stressing.
+- 1 The supply of materials and the fabrication of precast prestressed concrete deck panels and miscellaneous precast components as shown and described on the Drawings and in this Specification; - .2 The supply and installation of all embedded materials as shown and described on the Drawings; - .3 The handling, storage, and loading of completed deck panels in the Fabricator's facility; and - .4 The quality control (QC) testing of all materials.

 The Fabricator shall notify the Department of any Subcontractors that have been contracted in respect of this Specification.
 The Fabricator shall remain responsible for the work of such Subcontractors.
-All requirements of this Specification, such as right of access, shall apply to such Subcontractor.
+All requirements of this Specification, such as right of access, shall apply to such Subcontractors.